 Our current projects with babies include…

 What do different babies hear in multilingual Singapore?
 How do different families’ language mixes shape learning as babies grow?
-Join us in an investigation of the speech babies in Singapore hear around them.
-We are looking for 500 special Singaporean families to help us understand the language-landscape that babies hear in Singapore.
+Join us in our investigation of the speech babies in Singapore hear around them.
+We are looking for 500 special Singaporean families to help us understand the language landscape that babies hear in Singapore!
 Find out more here.

 This project is supported by CRADLE@NTU and Singapore’s NRF.